Brightify/Reactant/docs/parts/tableview.md

                    style: .plain,
                    reloadable: false)
     }
 }
 ```

 #### HeaderTableView and FooterTableView
-These two TableViews are TableViews that show sections with headers only or footers only.
+These two TableViews show sections with headers only or footers only.

 #### SimulatedSeparatorTableView
-This TableView is used for displaying TableView with separators of bigger height than default are.
+This TableView is used for displaying TableView with separators of bigger height than default.